Eschatologue/CM_wiki/docs/character-creation/option/warlock-invocations/supplemental.md

 ---

+### Pact of the Talisman

+Your patron gives you an amulet, a talisman that can aid the wearer when the need is great.

+When the wearer fails an ability check, they can add a d4 to the roll, potentially turning the roll into a success.
+This benefit can be used a number of times equal to your Proficiency Bonus, and all expended uses are restored when you finish a Long Rest.

+If you lose the talisman, you can perform a 1-hour ceremony to receive a replacement from your patron.
+This ceremony can be performed during a short or long rest, and it destroys the previous amulet.
+The talisman turns to ash when you die.

+---

 ## Grasp of Hadar

 **Prerequisite:** Level 2+ Warlock, a Warlock Cantrip That Deals Damage via an Attack Roll

 Choose one of your known Warlock cantrips that requires an attack roll and has a range of 15+ feet.
 When you hit a Large or smaller creature with that cantrip, you can push the creature up to 10 feet straight torwards you.

-***Repeatable.*** You can gain this invocation more than once.
+***Repeatable.*** You can gain this Invocation more than once.
 Each time you do so, choose a different eligible cantrip.

 ---